harshita-kapur/todo-list/README.md

 # todo-list
-A to-do list made with Javascript.
+A modern, minimalist to-do list made with Javascript.